-Rule Stages allow you to move applicants to another stage, Opening, or update their profile based on certain criteria (e.g. responded to "Are you over 21?" with "No").
 Rule Stages can be used to skip a stage, fast-track applicants, or even auto-reject applicants.
+Rule Stages can automatically be moved to another stage in any Opening, or update their profile based on certain criteria (e.g. responded to "Are you over 21?" with "No").

-Here are the criteria you can build rules on:
+Here is the list of logic criteria, and the actions you can build rules on:

 |Applicant Field||Move to the stage...|

 |Applicant Label||Move to another opening|

 |Document has been Uploaded||Update application data with...|

 - Types of criteria you can set as a condition for the rule

 Add Rule Stage